minnesota s population of birds

 3. Family Structure: Sandhill Cranes exhibit strong familial bonds.
 They form lifelong pair bonds and often return to the same nesting sites year after year.
 Both parents take turns incubating the eggs and caring for the young, which are known as colts.
 These family units stay together even after the colts fledge, fostering a sense of community among the Sandhill Crane population.

-See also Florida Dancing Birds
+See also Blue Birds in Wisconsin

 The graceful Sandhill Cranes are truly captivating creatures, with their courtship dances and impressive migratory patterns.
 Witnessing their elegant movements and observing their tight-knit family structure is a privilege for any nature enthusiast.